 Another comment that often appears amongst the arsenal of tired old excuses that humans cling to in their attempts to justify the use of members of other species, centres around presumptions of superior intelligence when compared with every other species on the planet.
 When asked to provide examples, reference is sometimes made to landmarks of human endeavour such as writing symphonies, great works of literature, major inventions through the ages, and travelling to the moon, amongst others.

 Well yes.
 These are indeed breathtaking achievements, but let’s just stop for a moment and get a grip on reality.
-Given that we, as a species, currently number some 7.5 billion individuals, there are relatively few humans whose names ring out across the centuries as beacons of intellectual prowess.
+Given that we, as a species, currently number over 7.8 billion individuals, there are relatively few humans whose names ring out across the centuries as beacons of intellectual prowess.
 Da Vinci, Archimedes, Newton, Tesla, Hawking and several others are names that stand out.
 For the rest of us – the vast majority, that is – no one is ever going to wax lyrical about our towering accomplishments.

 What actually is intelligence?